comphilip/koreader-wiki/tips-and-tricks/Tips-and-Tricks.md

 Single tap on the dictionary title will make current dictionary the default dictionary for this document.

 ### 5. Switching progress bar states
-Single tap on the mini progress bar will switch between various modes thereof.
+Single tap on the mini progress bar will switch between various modes thereof (trying taping slightly above the progress bar if this doesn't work).
 You can also use "Status bar" menu to show all this info at once.
 Long touch on the progress bar will invoke the "Goto page" dialog.

 ### 6. Flipped landscape screen orientation
 A tap on the "landscape" option in screen mode panel of the reader config window when the screen is already in landscape mode will flip the landscape screen by 180 degrees.